oeoecbien/kotlin/README.md

 # Kotlin Apps

-Bienvenue dans mon dépôt de projets Kotlin !
-Ici, vous trouverez une collection de mes projets de développement, chacun avec son propre dépôt Git.
-Ce répertoire contient divers projets Android que j'ai développés, chacun avec ses propres technologies et fonctionnalités spécifiques.
+Welcome to my Kotlin projects repository!
+Here you will find a collection of my development projects, each with its own Git repository.
+This directory contains various Android projects I have developed, each with its own specific technologies and features.

-## Projets inclus
+## Included Projects

 1. **DiceRoller**

-   - **Description** : Une application de lancer de dé interactive utilisant Jetpack Compose.
-L'application permet de lancer un dé à 6 faces et affiche le résultat visuellement avec des images correspondantes.
+   - **Description**: An interactive dice rolling application using Jetpack Compose.
+The application allows you to roll a 6-sided die and displays the result visually with corresponding images.

-   - **Technologies** : Kotlin, Jetpack Compose, Material Design 3
+   - **Technologies**: Kotlin, Jetpack Compose, Material Design 3

 2. **HappyBirthday**

-   - **Description** : Une application de carte d'anniversaire personnalisée utilisant Jetpack Compose.
-L'application affiche un message d'anniversaire avec une image de fond et permet de personnaliser le message et l'expéditeur.
+   - **Description**: A personalized birthday card application using Jetpack Compose.
+The application displays a birthday message with a background image and allows you to customize the message and sender.

-   - **Technologies** : Kotlin, Jetpack Compose, Material Design 3
+   - **Technologies**: Kotlin, Jetpack Compose, Material Design 3

 3. **Lemonade**

-   - **Description** : Une application interactive de fabrication de limonade utilisant Jetpack Compose.
-L'application simule le processus de fabrication de limonade avec différentes étapes : sélection du citron, pressage, consommation et redémarrage.
+   - **Description**: An interactive lemonade making application using Jetpack Compose.
+The application simulates the lemonade making process with different steps: lemon selection, squeezing, consumption, and restart.

-   - **Technologies** : Kotlin, Jetpack Compose, Material Design 3
+   - **Technologies**: Kotlin, Jetpack Compose, Material Design 3

-## Technologies utilisées
+## Technologies Used

-Chaque projet utilise différentes technologies, notamment :
+Each project uses various technologies, including:

-- **Langages** : Kotlin
+- **Languages**: Kotlin
-- **Frameworks** : Android SDK, Jetpack Compose
+- **Frameworks**: Android SDK, Jetpack Compose
-- **Outils** : Git, GitHub, Android Studio, Gradle
+- **Tools**: Git, GitHub, Android Studio, Gradle